zengsihang/zengsihang.github.io/_pages/about.md

   - KTH Royal Institute of Technology, Sweden

 # News
+- Mar 2025: Our abstract "Population-Level Tobacco Cessation Outcomes Associated with Implementing Whole Health at the Veterans Health Administration" is accepted by AcademyHealth Annual Research Meeting as a poster.
+- Mar 2025: I attend ICIMH and present the how CIH therapies and Whole Health coaching impact tobacco cessation.
+Great experience!
 - Dec 2024: Our abstract "The Effect of Real-World Diffusion of CIH Therapies and Whole Health Coaching on Tobacco Cessation Outcomes in the Veterans Health Administration" is accepted by ICIMH 2025 as an oral presentation with a travel award.
 - Nov 2024: I will work with Prof. Meliha Yetisgen on biomedical LLMs.
 - Nov 2024: I attend AMIA and meet a lot of great people.